zivcroitoru/Grandmamad-game-jam/README.md

 - 🚨 Manage rising stress with a dynamic stress bar
 - 🧓 Enter the Mamad to trigger a cozy cutscene
-- 🎥 Enjoy smooth camera fades, sitting animations, and item displays
+- 🎥 Smooth camera fades, sitting animations, and item displays
 - 🔁 After each Mamad, Granny resets to the next level or phase

 ---